cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/use-cases.md

 In this example the original domain was replaced with a different domain.
 All functionality was maintained, except for the HTTP service (port 80) which was discontinued.

-Create a Bulk Redirect List with the following URL redirect:
+Create a Bulk Redirect List with the following URL Redirect:

 * **Source URL**: `example.com/`
 * **Target URL**: `https://example.net/`